 Dem Zeydns Nigndl (Grandfather’s Tune) One of several melodies to which Shike Driz’s poem has been set.
 It’s hard not to sing along!

 Es Iz Nokh Faran Aza Blum (There is Still Such a Flower) This beautiful folk melody was popular in interwar Poland.
-I was asked to learn it by Yosl Mlotek.
+Yosl Mlotek asked me to learn it.

 S’iz Der Step (These Are The Steppes) Ethel Raim’s Balkan-style arrangement of this love song is brought to life by Marsha Gildin, Deborah White, and my daughter Yona Leviton Gorelick joining me in tight harmonies.